-The Fairfax County Board of Supervisors officially endorsed the 4.9-mile Columbia Pike streetcar on Tuesday.
+The Fairfax County Board of Supervisors officially endorsed the on Tuesday.

 Developing better transit has become one of the main priorities in Fairfax County and the streetcar is expected to help alleviate much of the congestion in Fairfax County.
-The project, which was endorsed by the Arlington County Board in late July, will provide a way for residents to travel from the Skyline area of Falls Church in Fairfax County to Pentagon City.
+The project, which was in late July, will provide a way for residents to travel from the Skyline area of Falls Church in Fairfax County to Pentagon City.

 Although the project is supported by the board, not all residents are happy with the idea of a streetcar.